mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 is brought up by Kubernetes.
 ```

 Kuberenetes has a few methods for configuring which nodes to run on.
-To get a deeper understanding , see [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption).
+To get a deeper understanding, see [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption).
 Also, you must understand the configuration of the spot nodes as specified by the cloud provider.

 ### Stateless and Stateful Applications